yeasy/learning_pickleball/en/01_background.md

 In October 2023, the International Olympic Committee announced new sports for the 2028 Los Angeles Games, but pickleball was not included.
 Currently, the Global Pickleball Federation (GPF) is actively working towards ensuring pickleball's inclusion as an official sport in the 2032 Brisbane Olympics.

-As of early 2026, the number of pickleball players in the U.S. has exceeded 22 million and continues to grow rapidly.
+As of early 2026, recent APP and SFIA survey methodologies suggest that pickleball participation in the U.S. has reached the tens-of-millions scale.
+Figures such as “22 million+ core active players” and “50 million+ people who played at least once” refer to different survey definitions.
 The 25-34 age group has become the fastest-growing segment, indicating that the sport is becoming increasingly youthful and trendy.

 ## Ball and Paddle